kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 <details>
   <summary>Note: <code>prisma migrate</code> isn't ready for production use.
 Use <a href="https://hasura.io">Hasura</a> instead.</summary>

-  At the time of writing, prisma migrate is still an experimental feature and should not be used on production.
+  At the time of writing, [prisma migrate](https://www.prisma.io/blog/prisma-migrate-preview-b5eno5g08d0b) is still a preview feature and should not be used on production.
 You can still use the this tutorial to bootstrap your database schema, but consider using [Hasura](https://hasura.io) to create, update, and manage tables when supporting production user data.
 </details>

 ## Getting Started